Antarctica

 • The name “Antarctica” comes from a Greek phrase meaning “opposite to north”

-• Almost 62% of the freshwater ice on Earth exists in Antarctica.
-If all that ice melted today, the world’s oceans would swell by about 60 meters (197 feet)
+• Almost 62% of the freshwater ice on Earth exists in Antarctica, enough to raise the oceans by about 60 meters (197 feet) if it melted today

-• The coldest temperature ever recorded was at the Antarctic research station Vostok, on July 21, 1983, when the thermometer dropped to a teeth-chattering -89.2°C (-128.6°F), cold enough to shatter steel
+• The coldest temperature ever recorded was at the Antarctic research station Vostok, on July 21, 1983, when the thermometer dropped to -89.2°C (-128.6°F), cold enough to shatter steel

 • Despite the cold, the biggest documented mass of living creatures — a 10,000,000-ton school of krill — was spotted in the Antarctic